cloudant/nodejs-cloudant/README.md

 #### The 'cookieauth' plugin

-When initialising the Cloudant library, you can opt to use the 'retry' plugin:
+When initialising the Cloudant library, you can opt to use the 'cookieauth' plugin:

 ```js
 var cloudant = Cloudant({url: myurl, plugin:'cookieauth'});